cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Jayachandran, Seema (2015).
 "The Roots of Gender Inequality in Developing Countries." *Annu.
 Rev. Econ* 7: 63-88.
 - Jayachandran, Seema, and Ilyana Kuziemko (2011).
 "Why do mothers breastfeed girls less than boys?
 Evidence and implications for child health in India." *The Quarterly journal of Economics* 126, no. 3: 1485-1538.
 - Banerjee, Abhijit, Eliana La Ferrara, and Victor H. Orozco-Olvera (2019).
 "The entertaining way to behavioral change: Fighting HIV with MTV."
 No. w26096.
 National Bureau of Economic Research.

+#### Session 16: Land

+**Sharecropping and Moral Hazard**

+- \*\*Burchardi, Konrad B., Selim Gulesci, Benedetta Lerva, Munshi Sulaiman (2019), “[Moral Hazard: Experimental Evidence from Tenancy Contracts,](https://academic.oup.com/qje/article/134/1/281/5106373)” *The Quarterly Journal of Economics*, 134(1): 281-347.
+- Stiglitz, Joseph E. (1974).
+"Incentives and Risk Sharing in Sharecropping." *The Review of Economic Studies*,

+    41(2): 219-55.
+- Shaban, Radwan Ali (1987).
+"Testing between Competing Models of Sharecropping." *Journal of Political Economy*, 95 (5): 893-920.
+- Laffont, Jean-Jacques, and Mohamed Salah Matoussi (1995).
+“Moral Hazard, Financial Constraints and Sharecropping in El Oulja.” *Review of Economic Studies*, 62(3): 381-399.
+- Banerjee, Abhijit (2000).
+"Prospects and Strategies for Land Reforms." in B. Pleskovic and J. Stiglitz (eds), Annual World Bank Conference on Development Economics 1999.
+Washington, DC: World Bank, 253-284.
+- Besley, Timothy, and Robin Burgess (2000).
+"Land Reform, Poverty Reduction, and Growth: Evidence from India." *Quarterly Journal of Economics*, 115(2): 389-430.

+**Property Rights and Investment Decisions**

+- \*\* Goldstein, Markus and Christopher Udry (2008). "[The Profits of Power: Land Rights and Agricultural Investment in Ghana](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/595561)." *Journal of Political Economy*, 116 (6): 981-1022.
+- \*\* Field, Erica (2007). "[Entitled to Work: Urban Property Rights and Labor Supply in Peru](https://www.jstor.org/stable/25098883)." *Quarterly Journal of Economics*, 122(4): 1561-1602.
+- Goldstein, Markus, Kenneth Houngbedji, Florence Kondylis, Michael O’Sullivan, and Harris Selod (2018).
+“Formalization without certification?
+Experimental evidence on property rights and investment.” *Journal of Development Economics,* 132: 57-74.
+- De Janvry, Alain, Kyle Emerick, Marco Gonzalez-Navarro, and Elisabeth Sadoulet (2015).
+“Delinking Land Rights from Land Use: Certification and Migration in Mexico,” *American Economic Review*, 105(10), 3125-49.
+- Galán, JS (2020).
+“Tied to the Land?
+Intergenerational Mobility and Agrarian Reform in Colombia” Submitted to *Quarterly Journal of Economics.*
+- Banerjee, Abhijit, Paul J. Gertler, and Maitreesh Ghatak (2002).
+"Empowerment and Efficiency: Tenancy Reform in West Bengal." *Journal of Political Economy*, 110(2): 239-280.
+- Do, Quy‐Toan and Lakshmi Iyer (2008).
+"Land Titling and Rural Transition in Vietnam." *Economic Development and Cultural Change*, 56(3): 531-579.
+- Field, Erica and Maximo Torero (2006).
+"Do Property Titles Increase Credit Access Among the Urban Poor?
+Evidence from a Nationwide Titling Program."
+- Leight, Jessica (2016).
+“Reallocating Wealth?
+Insecure Property Rights and Agricultural Investment in Rural China.” *China Economic Review,* 40: 207-227.
+- Montero, Eduardo (2021).
+“Cooperative Property Rights and Development: Evidence from a Land Reform in El Salvador.”

+**Land Market Frictions and Reallocation**

+- Ravallion, Martin, and Dominique van de Walle (2006).
+"Land Reallocation in an Agrarian Transition." *The Economic Journal,* 116(514): 924-942.
+- Bleakley, Hoyt, and Joseph Ferrie (2015).
+“Land Openings on the Georgia frontier and the Coase Theorem in the Short-and Long-Run.”
+- Restuccia, Diego and Raul Santaeulalia-Llopis (2017).
+“Land Misallocation and Productivity.”